 The Marchants like the 10AFE multiply in the same way, but at choice digits can be entered from low to high or vice versa.
 They also operate fast enough to keep up with normal digit entry speeds.
 This DSR can’t.

 While working on my machine it sometimes blocked while multiplying.
-I noticed the opening on the left bottom which gives access to an overal control reset (see photo above).
+In the bottom there is an opening which gives access to an overall control reset (see photo above).
 It can be easily reached when the machine is in its normal operating position.
 Pulling it forward often got me out of the blocking condition.

 As usual using the “+” and “-” keys.